 If your goal is too long-term, you will always try to convince yourself that there is plenty of time left to reach it, so you might as well wait a few days to get started.

 Instead, set weekly goals that you can measure.
 It can be a number of times each week you work out, running a longer distance than last week, adding more weight to your lifts, losing (or gaining) a certain amount of weight, etc. Anything that motivates you.

 Make a list of smaller things you know you can do, and work your way up to the big goals from there.
 The feeling of success and accomplishment you will get from reaching your smaller goals will help motivate you for the big ones.

-Even if you can’t find someone to share your New Year’s fitness resolution, tell your friends and family what you are doing and ask for support.
+Even if you can’t find someone who shares your New Year’s fitness resolution, tell your friends and family what you are doing and ask for support.
 Just telling others what you are doing will make you more likely to actually do it.

 Bonus tip: Making a bet with a friend about who reaches their goal first can be a great source of motivation.
-Putting a nice restaurant dinner on the line, that the loser has to pay for, will make you work your butt off to win.
-Just remember to keep it friendly and only do it with someone you know will stay your friend, win or lose.
+Putting a nice restaurant dinner on the line (that the loser has to pay for) will make you work your butt off to win.
+Just remember to keep it friendly and only do it with someone you know will stay your friend – win or lose.

 If you follow these tips, you will most likely succeed with your New Year’s resolution.
-If you don’t believe us, let Doctor Mike Evans explain the science of New Year’s resolutions and why you should have one:
+If you don’t believe me, let Doctor Mike Evans explain the science of New Year’s resolutions and why you should have one:

 - How to Set Realistic Fitness and Diabetes Goals and Find Your Positive Motivation

 If you found this guide to keeping your New Year’s resolution useful, please sign up for our newsletter (and get a free chapter from the Fit With Diabetes eBook) using the form below.
 We send out a weekly newsletter with the latest posts and recipes from Diabetes Strong.